Saket8538/GenAIQuery/README.md

 ## Project Architecture

 - **Frontend:** Built with Streamlit for a user-friendly interface.
-- **Backend:** Powered by Python and integrated with the Gemini 1.5 Pro API for AI capabilities.
+- **Backend:** Powered by Python and integrated with the Azure OpenAI API for AI capabilities.
 - **Database:** Managed with SQLite, ensuring lightweight and efficient data management.

 ## Setup Instructions